Legal Aid For Family Mediation

 - To evidence your income and expenditure you will be asked to provide your mediator with documents such as bank statements, letters relating to benefits and/or payslips.
 We will discuss this with you on the phone before your appointment so you are clear about what you need to bring.
 We also send you an email outlining the evidence required, to help you remember.

+Please be aware that a comprehensive eligibility check can only be carried out by a qualified Family Mediator, who has access to all of the required documents.
 If you are not eligible for legal aid, mediation is still usually cheaper and quicker than going to court.
-There are also many other benefits in terms of reducing the antagonism that divorce litigation or going to court may create, and starting to build a new relationship based on co-parenting and co-operation.
-For more about the benefits of mediation, please click here.
+There are also many other benefits in terms of reducing the antagonism that divorce litigation or going to court may create, and starting to build a new relationship based on co-parenting and co-operation